awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_attach.md

 ------
 #### [ AWS Management Console ]

-You can detach an SCP by either navigating to the policy or to the root, OU, or account that you want to attach the policy from\.
+You can detach an SCP by either navigating to the policy or to the root, OU, or account that you want to detach the policy from\.

 **To detach an SCP by navigating to the root, OU, or account it's attached to**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations/v2)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.

 1. On the **[AWS accounts](https://console.aws.amazon.com/organizations/v2/home/accounts)** page navigate to the Root, OU, or account that you want to detach a policy from\.
 You might have to expand OUs \(choose the ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/organizations/latest/userguide/images/console-expand.png)\) to find the OU or account that you want\.
 Choose the name of the Root, OU, or account\.